jadecobra/python_tdd_exercises/TDD_SETUP.md

 - [Abstraction Principle](https://en.wikipedia.org/wiki/Abstraction_principle_(computer_programming))
 - [Do Not Repeat Yourself (DRY) Principle](https://en.wikipedia.org/wiki/Don%27t_repeat_yourself)

+My take on the principles above can be summed up as `repeat then generalize`.
+When we repeat something, there is an opportunity to take out the parts that are common to the repetitions and make that into a thing that can be used by both or subsequent examples we encounter, to achieve this I ask two questions
+- What is similar? this tells me what parts are common in the examples
+- What is different? this tells me what parts are specific to the example Another way to think of it is to note which parts are `constant` or `changing`

-So far there's not much to improve on what has been written but there has been duplication.
+So far there is not much to improve on what has been written but there has been duplication.
 - we ran `python3 -m unittest` to see the test fail
 - we ran `python3 -m unittest` to see the test pass
-- we will run `python3 -m unittest` again to make sure our improvements do not break previous passing tests
+- we run `python3 -m unittest` again to make sure our improvements do not break previous passing tests

 This means for every test we introduce we have to run that command 3 times.
 How do we avoid this repetition and focus on tests and solutions?